ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 ![atlas-versioned-migrations-no-conflict](https://entgo.io/images/assets/migrate/no-conflict-2.svg)

-This diagram shows two possible errors, that go undetected.
+This diagram shows two possible errors that go undetected.
 The first one being the order of the migration files.

-Team A and Team B both branch a feature roughly the same time.
-Team B generates a migration file with version timestamp **x** and continues to work on the feature.
+Team A and Team B both branch a feature roughly at the same time.
+Team B generates a migration file with a version timestamp **x** and continues to work on the feature.
 Team A generates a migration file at a later point in time and therefore has migration version timestamp **x+1**.
-But Team A is done with the feature and merges it into master, possibly automatically deploying it in production with the migration version **x+1** applied.
+Team A finishes the feature and merges it into master, possibly automatically deploying it in production with the migration version **x+1** applied.
 No problem so far.

-Now Team B merges its feature with migration version **x**, which predates already applied version **x+1**.
-If the code review process does not detect this, the migration file lands in production, and it now depends on the used migration management tool what happens.
+Now, Team B merges its feature with the migration version **x**, which predates the already applied version **x+1**.
+If the code review process does not detect this, the migration file lands in production, and it now depends on the specific migration management tool to decide what happens.

 Most tools have their own solution to that problem, `pressly/goose` for example takes an approach they call [hybrid versioning](https://github.com/pressly/goose/issues/63#issuecomment-428681694).
-Before I introduce you to Atlas' (Ents) unique way of handling this problem, let's have a quick look at the third issue:
+Before I introduce you to Atlas' (Ent's) unique way of handling this problem, let's have a quick look at the third issue:

-If both Team A and Team B develop a feature where they need new tables or columns, and they name them the same, (e.g.
+If both Team A and Team B develop a feature where they need new tables or columns, and they give them the same name, (e.g.
 `users`) they could both generate a statement to create that table.
-While the team that merges first will have a successful migration, the second teams' migration will fail since the table or column already exists.
+While the team that merges first will have a successful migration, the second team's migration will fail since the table or column already exists.

 ### The Solution

 Atlas has a unique way of handling the above problems.
 The goal is to raise awareness about the issues as soon as possible.
-In our opinion, the best place for this are the version control and continuous integration (CI) parts of a product.
+In our opinion, the best place to do so is in version control and continuous integration (CI) parts of a product.
 Atlas' solution to this is the introduction of a new file we call the **Migration Directory Integrity File**.
-It simply is another file named `atlas.sum` that is stored together with the migration files and contains some meta-data about the migration directory.
+It is simply another file named `atlas.sum` that is stored together with the migration files and contains some meta-data about the migration directory.
 Its format is inspired by the `go.sum` file of a Go module, and it would look similar to this: